ibm-cloud-docs/codeengine/subscription-cron.md

 2. From the Overview page, click **Event subscriptions** to view a listing of defined subscriptions.
 3. From the list of subscriptions, delete the subscription that you want to remove from your application or job.

+If you delete an app or a job, the subscription is not deleted.
+{: note}

 ## Deleting a subscription with the CLI
 {: #subscription-delete-cron-cli}